nltp-ashes/Western-Goods/README.md

 ### ABOUT

 This addon was originally a minor addon that added a few drinks and snack from popular brands in western countries.
-Overtime, it evolved into a full-size game extension, adding consumables, readable magazines, trade items, new unique NPCs, and even a new set of storylines.
+Overtime, it evolved into a full-size game extension, adding new mechanics, consumables, readable magazines, trade items, new unique NPCs, and even a new set of storylines.
 Feel free to suggest new items or ideas in general, I'll do my best to add it if it fits the addon.

 ---